cowchmonkey/mangos/bot_readme.txt

 /t BOTNAME use [ITEM LINK][GAMEOBJECT LINK] (use item on gameobject ) /t BOTNAME equip [ITEM LINK]
-/t BOTNAME reset (will reset states, orders and loot list) /t BOTNAME report (bot reports all items, creatures or gameobjects needed to finish quests) /t BOTNAME stats (bot shows available money, free inventory space and estimated item repair costs) /t BOTNAME survey (bot shows all available gameobjects, within a local perimeter around the bot) /t BOTNAME find [GAMEOBJECT LINK] (bot will travel to the gameobject location and then wait)
+/t BOTNAME reset (will reset states, orders and loot list) /t BOTNAME stats (bot shows available money, free inventory space and estimated item repair costs) /t BOTNAME survey (bot shows all available gameobjects, within a local perimeter around the bot) /t BOTNAME find [GAMEOBJECT LINK] (bot will travel to the gameobject location and then wait)